-How to Find Spotify Wrapped, YouTube Recap and More as 2025 Comes to a Close
+How To Find Spotify Wrapped, YouTube Recap And More As 2025 Comes To A Close

 Here’s some of the biggest platforms that have already released their 2025 recaps (covering data for at least the majority of the year) — and where to find them.
 Most instruct users to download the latest version of their apps to get the best experience.

-Spotify Wrapped Spotify released its Wrapped on Dec.
+Spotify released its Wrapped on Dec.
 3. The platform will prompt users to view their annual “year in audio” — recapping the top songs, artists, podcasts and more they streamed the most in 2025 (or, more specifically, January through mid November ).
-You can otherwise click on “Wrapped” on the top banner on the app to view your stats and download your yearly playlist.
+You can otherwise click on “Wrapped” on the top banner on the app to view your stats and download your yearly playlist

 This year, the music streamer is also introducing “Wrapped Party” — a feature that allows you to compare listening habits with friends who use Spotify, too.
 Wrapped Party is only available on Spotify’s mobile app.
 You can start it within Spotify’s Wrapped hub or searching for “Wrapped Party” within the app.